kamoljan/kamoljan.github.io/_posts/cs/2015-03-21-Print-Odds.markdown

 categories: Coding
 ---

-{% highlight text %}
-Example 1:   Write a function that sums up integers from a text file, one int per line.
-{% endhighlight %}
+#### Example 5:  Write function to print the odd numbers from 1 to 99.

 {% highlight java %}
   void printOdds(int a, int b) {